keymetrics/docker-pm2/README.md

 }
 ```

+See the [documentation](http://pm2.keymetrics.io/docs/usage/application-declaration/) for more information about how to configure the pm2 `process file`.

 ### Create a `Dockerfile` in your Node.js app project
 Assuming that `pm2.json` and `package.json` are in the same folder of the `Dockerfile` and that the `src` folder contains your source code.